UGEcko/UGEcko/README.md

 - Since I mentioned my learning into Noodle Extensions, I plan on making a tutorial on that aswell.
 (This may take some time as I am still very new to NE.)

 * The project is already published, but it doesnt have anything linked to it.
-Im planning on releasing the full project from early March to late april.
-(This gives me time to perfect everything in the project, this project has 6 repos default, so it will take me time to perfect and word everything to my liking to KNOW that players will learn off of this.
+Im planning on releasing the full project from early March to late april depending on my productivity.
+(This gives me time to perfect everything in the project because of school..
+This project has 6 repos default, so it will take me time to perfect and word everything to my liking to KNOW that players will learn off of this.
+*
 Thank you!
 See ya!

 <!---